MichaelTernovsky/FlightMobileApp/README.md

 The current project is the client side of the application, written in kotlin.

 # Running
-Run the client side along side with server side, found in "FlightMobileServer" repo.
+Run the client side along side with server side, found in "FlightMobileServer" repository.

 # Versions
 Using Github for version control.